 We have just sent the attached summary paper to all MPs, with the potential solution:

 - Introduce a sliding scale of notice dependent on length of tenancy

 - Consider financial compensation for ending longer tenancies using Section 21

-Note, we also sent a detailed paper to Ministers, and those MP’s having property interests.
+Note, that we also sent a detailed paper to Ministers, and those MPs who have property interests.

-If you are also apprehensive about the impact on the industry of losing the Section 21 we urge you to write to your MP; both where you live and where your properties are.
+If you share our concerns about the impact of losing Section 21 on the industry, we encourage you to write to your MP, both at your residence and your property locations.
 You can find your MP here.
 We have intentionally not included a template letter, as we feel it better if you express your concerns in your own words.
-It doesn’t take many letters for an MP to take notice; and it doesn’t take many MP’s lobbying ministers for them to seriously consider these views.
+It doesn’t take many letters for an MP to take notice, and it doesn’t take many MPs lobbying ministers for them to consider these views seriously.